 Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
-If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
 Follow these guidelines:

-- At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
-Before operating the valve manually, check that it will discharge in a place for secure disposal. - After manually operating T&P Relief Valve, remove any water in the drain pan and wipe away any water from the heater.
+At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
+Before operating the valve manually, check that it will discharge in a place for secure disposal.
+If water does not flow freely from the end of the discharge pipe, turn OFF the power to the water heater.
+Call a qualified person to determine the cause.

 A WARNING!
 Hot water will be released.
 Before operating the T&P relief valve manually, check that it will discharge in a safe place.
 If water does not flow freely from the end of the discharge pipe, turn the power to the water heater OFF.
-Call a qualified person to determine the cause.
+Call a gualified person to determine the cause.